 Bowdoin College is a prestigious school, and the Bowdoin acceptance rate undoubtedly reflects this.
-Indeed, the Bowdoin College acceptance rate for the class of 2025 was just 8.8%.
-Bowdoin admissions received a total of 9,325 applicants and ultimately admitted 822 students.
-While Bowdoin admissions accepted 822 students, just 517 students chose to be one of the Bowdoin enrollment.
+Indeed, the Bowdoin College acceptance rate for the class of 2027 was just 7.7%.
+Bowdoin admissions received a total of 10,966 applicants and ultimately admitted 850 students.

 U.S. News considers the acceptance rate for Bowdoin College ‘most selective’.

 The Bowdoin College acceptance rate, like many college acceptance rates, can vary from year to year.
 Over the past five years, the Bowdoin acceptance rate has continually decreased.
 In 2018, the acceptance rate for Bowdoin College was 10.3%.
 Then, the following year the Bowdoin acceptance rate was 9.1%, bringing the Bowdoin College acceptance rate down to single digits.
 However, while the Bowdoin acceptance rate has changed, Bowdoin enrollment has not changed much at all.

 Many liberal arts colleges have a similar acceptance rate to the Bowdoin College acceptance rate.
 Selective schools with smaller student populations are more likely to have lower college acceptance rates.
 Similarly, liberal arts colleges pride themselves on having an intimate intellectual community which also leads to a lower college acceptance rate.
 Therefore, the Bowdoin enrollment figures reflect both small colleges and liberal arts colleges.